Delaying patch auto approvals enables you to configure auto approvals for patches and set a time post-release when they are approved for installation.

 Automatic patch approvals ensure that typical system patches or system critical patches are downloaded and installed without waiting for review.
 However, you may want a patch to "sit" for a duration as other users work with it, to ensure there are no issues with the new patch.
 This enables you to catch and decline problematic patches before they have a chance to reach your customers.
 N-able recommends a delay of up to 15 days.
 This allows for time to review and install the patch before the update is superseded by the next month's release.

-Note that delaying a patch auto approval is not the same as approving a patch for installation, which occurs during a future maintenance window.
+Delaying a patch auto approval is not the same as approving a patch for installation, which occurs during a future maintenance window.
 When approving a patch for installation, you approve a patch and configure when it should be installed.
 For the delayed patch approval, you select the patch and hold back the approval for a set time before it is approved for a future maintenance window.

 Note that once you approve a patch, the approval is processed as a background task that may take some time to complete, depending on a number of factors.
 Because of this, the N-able N-central screen may not immediately reflect your selection.